-When broadcast television was still in its infancy there was already talk of developing various pay-per-view systems.
-One such system was the Telemeter, a coin-operated box attached to television sets.
-Despite testing in the both United States and Canada the system never really evolved past the experimental stage.
+Telemeter, an early pay-per-view system, used a coin-operated box attached to TV sets.
+Despite testing in the both United States and Canada the system never made it past the experimental phase.

 The Telemeter system consisted of a simple, coin-operated box attachable to any television set.
 When the right change was deposited into the box, a scrambled television signal sent through coaxial cables was unscrambled and rendered viewable.